surajssd/blog_contents/content/post/project-specific-scripts.md

 ```

 Now I just create those scripts directories and my global `PATH` is not polluted and it makes me happy.

+I have penned down the other aspects of scripts management in my post called: [Framework for managing random scripts and binaries](https://suraj.io/post/framework-for-scripts-and-binaries/).